 Strain/Counterstrain is basically a positional release technique.

-Once the tender point is located, the therapist will find the position of comfort where at least 80 percent of the tenderness is gone.
+Once the tender point is located, the therapist will find the position of comfort where at least 90 percent of the tenderness is gone.
 You will actually feel the tender tissue relax when the correct position is found.
 The treatment position is held for 90 seconds and then returned to neutral slowly, at which point the pain is gone or greatly reduced and that area of misalignment is corrected.
-It’s important to take note that while one treatment may give relief from pain that has been chronic, most of my clients see the most sustained relief by engaging in repeated treatments every month or two.

 Another osteopath, Dr. Arthur Lincoln Pauls, discovered this same ability of the body’s reflexes to self-correct, and called his work orthobionomy.
 Again, the work is non-forceful and indirect.
 As he described it, through the action of proprioceptive nerves, natural self-corrective reflexes are stimulated allowing the client to feel the release.